 Most children collect cuts and bruises quite routinely as part of the rough and tumble of daily life.
+Clearly, it is not necessary to be concerned about most of these minor injuries.
 But accidental injuries normally occur on the bony prominences - e.g. knees, shins.